DrBuckarooBanzai/HelmCoreDawning/README.md

 Credits:

-A shoutout to JustinKaseToo whose base designs I based some of my upgraded ones on.
+A shoutout to JustinKaseToo whose JK_Variants designs I based some of my upgraded ones on.
 Another big thanks to SolahmaJoe for permitting me to integrate his fantastic Hangar of the Dispossesed mod!